lodgendury/archer-game/README.md

 ### **Welcome to the Archer-Game project👋**

+A simple Archer themed game that allows users connect their terra wallet to play - fight/kill bad guys - and save/view game scores on the blockchain.

 To get started with this project, clone this repo and follow these commands:

 1. Run `cd archer-game`